-My personal advice is to stick to maximum 3 colours in your outfit, including accessories.
+My personal advice is to stick to a maximum of 3 colours in your outfit, including accessories.

 If you like patterns, choose one print and add 2 complementing colours.

 My grandmother used to say that the true elegant woman is the one that doesn't stand out in a crowd.
-It might seem a ridiculous idea nowadays where everyone want to be a the center of attention but I actually agree with that.
+It might seem a ridiculous idea nowadays where everyone wants to be the centre of attention but I actually agree with that.

 13) Find a good tailor/dressmaker in your local area.